How to create rules in Outlook step by step

-With the Rules Wizard, you can create Outlook rules according to your preferences and needs, with or without a template.
+With the Rules Wizard, you can create Outlook rules to fit your preferences and needs, with or without a template.

 Create an Outlook rule without a template